Maintain your benefits for the supports you need. Keep your assets for the life you choose.

 • Assistive technology/education expenses

-• Caregiver services
+• Caregiver services or personal care attendant

 • Household repairs